Theresa Lola: Early life

-Theresa Lola was born in Lagos, Nigeria, and moved to London, England in 2007 when she was 13.
+Theresa Lola was born on 6 May 1994 in Lagos, Nigeria, and moved to London, England, in 2007 when she was 13 years old.
 In 2015, she graduated with a first-class degree in Accounting and Finance from the University of Hertfordshire.
-She later obtained a masters in Creative Writing from the University of Oxford.
+She later obtained a master's degree in Creative Writing from the University of Oxford.

 Career

 After her undergraduate studies, Lola took part in the Barbican Young Poets programme.
-Shortly after she was shortlisted for the 2016 Bridport Poetry Prize, and later won the 2017 Hammer and Tongue National Poetry Slam.
+Shortly afterwards, she was shortlisted for the 2016 Bridport Poetry Prize, and later won the 2017 Hammer and Tongue National Poetry Slam.

 In 2018, she was joint winner of the 2018 Brunel International African Poetry Prize.
-In that same year she was commissioned by the Mayor of London's Office to write and read a poem at the unveiling of Millicent Fawcett's statue at Parliament Square.
+In that same year, she was commissioned by the Mayor of London's Office to write and read a poem at the unveiling of Millicent Fawcett's statue at Parliament Square.
 A year later, in April 2019, she was announced as the 2019 Young People's Laureate for London.
-In 2019 Lola's debut full-length poetry collection In Search of Equilibrium was published by Nine Arches Press, described by Pascale Petit as a "glorious hymn to being alive and wounded".
+In 2019, Lola's debut full-length poetry collection In Search of Equilibrium was published by Nine Arches Press, described by Pascale Petit as a "glorious hymn to being alive and wounded".

-Theresa’s second collection, Ceremony for the Nameless, published by Penguin in 2024, explores the relationship between names, naming, and identity.
-The collection won the 2025 Derek Walcott Prize for Poetry and received praise from critics.
-Renowned author Ishmael Reed has hailed the book as "relentlessly inventive and often stunning."
-Legendary writer Nikki Giovanni added, "What a joy to see a new sun rising in the poetic sky!"
+Theresa’s second collection, Ceremony for the Nameless, published by Penguin Books in 2024, explores the relationship between names, naming, and identity.
+The collection won the 2025 Derek Walcott Prize for Poetry, was longlisted for the 2026 Nigeria Prize for Literature, and received praise from critics.
+Renowned author Ishmael Reed has hailed the book as "relentlessly inventive and often stunning".
+Legendary writer Nikki Giovanni added: "What a joy to see a new sun rising in the poetic sky!"